DigiLabsKU/Local-LLM/README.md

 * Use of LLama-Parse, a solution by LLama-Index (see [LLama-Parse](https://docs.cloud.llamaindex.ai/llamaparse/getting_started)), uses LLM to parse PDF files into markdown.

 ## Currently Working On
-* Support for multiple document formats such as text files (.txt), word documents (.docx), powerpoints (.pptx) and urls fx. links to articles/blogs etc.
+* Support for URLS, i.e. links to texts such as articles/blogs etc.
 * Extending existing vector store by adding more documents (instead of creating new from scratch).
 * Adding sources in response to show which text passages were used for answering the question.